jensenkairos/docker-composer-v2/README.md

 ```

 ## Usage
-The main class is `docker_composer.DockerCompose`.
+The main class is `docker_compose_v2r.DockerCompose`.
 Its parameters are
 all options from `docker compose`.

 Each `docker compose` subcommand has a corresponding function, e.g.